TEJ-Fellowship/bootcamp-prep-main/lecture-notes/00-overview-and-setup.md

 ### A git side note

-- at this point, if you now go to the git View (the 3 dots on the side of VsCode), you will see that ALL the 1k+ files from the 'node_modules' directory now appear as new files to be committed into our git repository.
+- at this point, if you now go to the git View (the 3 dots on the side of VSCode), you will see that ALL the 1k+ files from the 'node_modules' directory now appear as new files to be committed into our git repository.
 Since these files are not our code, and since we can always get them by running 'npm install', we do not need to commit these files into our git repository.
 To exclude any folder or files from our repository
   - we have create a file with the name '.gitignore' in our root project folder (in bootcamp-prep-main)
   - then inside .gitnore file, which is empty right now, add the name of the file or folder you want git to ignore.
 In our case
     ```